Kong/docs.konghq.com/app/enterprise/1.5-x/developer-portal/administration/applications.md

 ### Auth Header Name

 Default: `authorization`
-Description: The name of the header supposed to carry the access token.
+Description: The name of the header that contains the access token.

 ### Auto Approve